ffund/run-my-experiment-on-geni-blog/2017-03-31-designing-subnets.md

 ![](/blog/content/images/2017/04/subnet-design-example.svg)

-(we assume the routers are have a second interface connected to a routing network, 10.10.100.0/24, as in the [experiment](#runmyexperiment) below.)
+(we assume the routers all have a second interface connected to a routing network, 10.10.100.0/24, as in the [experiment](#runmyexperiment) below.)

 We use `ifconfig` to assign IP addresses and netmasks to each host and router on a GENI topology that mimics this setup: